m-emadeddin/chemotherapy-management-system/server-side/README.md

 - **bcrypt**: A library for hashing passwords to enhance security.
 - **JWT (JSON Web Tokens)**: A compact, URL-safe means of representing claims to be transferred between two parties.
 - **dotenv**: A zero-dependency module that loads environment variables from a .env file into process.env.
-- **Additional Libraries/Tools**: [List any additional Node.js modules or tools used, e.g., JWT for authentication, etc.]

 ## Project Structure